 Drinking unsweetened cranberry juice or taking cranberry supplements is often promoted as one way to help prevent frequent bladder infections.
 Compounds known as proanthocyanidins found in cranberries are thought to prevent bacteria from sticking to the walls of the urethra and bladder, reducing the risk of infection.

 The recommended dose is 3 glasses of unsweetened cranberry juice daily, or 2 tablets daily, until the infection subsides.

 D-mannose is a naturally occurring sugar found in certain fruits, such as cranberries and blueberries.
-A new study suggests that D-mannose is just as effective as antibiotics in preventing recurrent urinary tract infections in women.
+A

 The sugar attaches to any E. coli bacteria present and prevents them from sticking to the walls of the urinary tract or bladder.
 The bacteria are then flushed out on urination.